Skip to content

 Interfaces

 Given that these are meant to be used by expected returns estimators, there are no specific methods that need to be implemented for this abstract type.
-However, it serves as a marker for dispatching and organizing different expected returns algorithms within the library.
+However, it serves as a marker for dispatching and organising different expected returns algorithms within the library.
 The interfaces should be defined at the level of the expected returns estimator that utilises these algorithms.

 Related